AlexSerbinov/GravitasScan/README.md

 Tip: You can subscribe to topics from the terminal to check if transmits are coming:
 `mqtt sub -h "<your_mqtt_host>" -t "listener/transmit"`

-Note: Transmits come quite rarely, waiting time can be up to 30 minutes.
+Note: Transmits come quite rarely, waiting time can be up to 30 minutes.\
+**WARN**: Current version of LiqRegistry (V0.0.8) requires customized ImpossibleParser to work properly - sercive expect to receive transmit hash with it's transaction body (TransactionReceipt)

 ## Log Tracking
+> You can track logs anytime with `mqtt sub -h [host] -t [topic]` just choose correct mqtt and topic wich is in you if desired service

-For tracking logs on prod or dev infrastructure, the `UniversalLogger.js.log` service must be running
+For tracking logs on prod or dev infrastructure, the `UniversalLogger.js.log` or `UniversalLogger.js.mongo` service must be running

 (Optional) https://github.com/CybridgeTechnologies/UniversalLogger.js.log